wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ## Processing call numbers

 For the first examples we'll get call numbers from the University of Toronto MARC records in the Internet Archive.
-I want to keep the branch information to generate branch-specific dentographs, so the call number extraction will be a little different.
+I want to keep the branch information to generate branch-specific dentographs, so the call number extraction will be a little different, and here we will use holdings counts.
 The first step is to extract the 949s with `yaz-marcdump` as above (`yaz-marcdump uToronto.mrc | grep ^949 > utoronto-949.txt`) but to save time I've done this and put the results in the `utoronto-949.txt` data file.
 We'll run [`949-extractifier.rb`](https://github.com/wdenton/c4lj-dentographs/blob/master/949-extractifier.rb) to pull out the branch and call number of each item.
 There are 6,787,653 949s in the MARC file, and after processing 5,414,215 proper LC call numbers are left in a very simplified listing.

     $ wc -l utoronto-949.txt
     6787653 utoronto-949.txt